webprofusion/certify/README.md

   - Visual Studio 2015 Community Edition (or higher)
   - A clone of ACMESharp [https://github.com/ebekker/ACMESharp] - you will need to update the referenced project paths in order to build.
   - IIS installed locally.
 For testing you will require a publicaly accessible IP mapped to the domain/subdomain you want to test with.
 The Let's Encrypt service will need to be able to access your test site remotely via http in order to complete authorisation challenges.

+Help with code cleanup and re-org is appreciated, the initial version is aimed at basic features and the code needs work.

+apps {at} webprofusion.com